bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:20 AM CT, March 02</p>
+<p class="updated_time"> Latest data: 04:19 AM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 38°, which is 2° *colder* than yesterday.
+Today's high is 38°, which is 1° *colder* than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

 - 28°
-- Freezing Rain
+- Snow
 - 94% humidity
-- 12 mph wind
+- 11 mph wind
-- 78% cloud cover
+- 83% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
-- About 0.8 inches of snow on the ground
+- About 1.2 inches of snow on the ground
-- 0.09 inches of rain and 0.94 inches of snow in the past 24 hours
+- 0.08 inches of rain and 0.96 inches of snow in the past 24 hours
-- 0.81 inches of rain and 0.39 inches of snow expected in the next 48 hours
+- 0.85 inches of rain and 0.19 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>